 Most of you attend trade shows, and if you’re on the manufacturing end of things, you have booths.
 Trade shows are not an inexpensive proposition and you really want to get the most out of them.
 To that end, I’ve asked a friend of mine, Vince Tricomi from PFI Displays, to give us some hints on how to improve your ROI without spending any money.

-With the start of the 2011 trade show season, many companies find themselves facing a third year of tight budgets.
-How can you revitalize your trade show exhibit ROI without spending one cent of your budget?
+With the start of trade show season, many companies find themselves examining how they can revitalize their trade show exhibit ROI without depleting their marketing budget.

 1. Do Your Pre-Show Homework:

 ▪ Analyze last year’s “A-Level” leads, and get a list of this year’s attendees.